grinnellm/DiveTime/README.md

 To calculate dive time:

-1. Set your **R** working directory to the location of the script `CalcDiveTime.R`.
+1. Set your **R** working directory to the folder that contains the script "CalcDiveTime.R".
 2. Source the script `source( file="CalcDiveTime.R" )`.
-3. A pop-up window will open; select the Excel file that has dive start and end times.
+3. A pop-up window will open; select the Excel file with dive start and end times.

 Note that the Excel file with dive start and end times must have a specific format.
 The first column should be the `Date` in the format "August 14, 2015".